 Sign In Forgot Password

-Land Acknowledgement
+Land Acknowledgment

 We acknowledge that the land on which Temple Israel gathers is situated on the unceded, unsurrendered Territory of the Anishinabe Algonquin Nation whose presence here reaches back to time immemorial.
 We are grateful to have the opportunity to freely worship on this territory, and we ask your blessings upon it, and upon us – and let us say: Amen.

-The Land is Our Teacher
+More about The Land is Our Teacher

 About the Task Force on Truth and Reconciliation at Temple Israel

-We recognize, honour and respect this Nation and their right to this land.
-We are grateful to have the opportunity to live and work in their community on this territory.
+• We are grateful to have the opportunity to live and work in their community on this territory.

-The Task Force on Truth and Reconciliation regularly brings to the attention of the Temple members information on Indigenous people, history, news and events.
+The Task Force regularly brings to the attention of the Temple members information on Indigenous people, history, news, and events.

 Anti-Racism Task Force Update